5 Top Reasons To Buy A Home Now For First Time Home Buyers

-Rents are higher
+Rents are higher:

-Better home prices and better opportunities to find the home you want or a fixer upper that you can turn into your dream home.
-(In case you haven’t watched those two brothers that help people find homes, they are good at it and are good at managing budgets to turn “meh” into, “WHOA, THAT’S AWESOME!”
+Better home prices and better opportunities to find the home you want or a fixer-upper that you can turn into your dream home.
+In case you haven’t watched those two brothers that help people find homes, they are good at it and are good at managing budgets to turn “meh” into, “WHOA, THAT’S AWESOME!”

+Home Prices are going up.
 I know above it states that home prices are still low, but they are going up.
 This is about the bottom of the curve for home prices.
 This is not a time to wonder, it’s a time to decide.
-Find that home and get an offer in on it.
+Find that home and get an offer on it.

-As you build up your own portfolio of properties, both owner occupied and investment properties, you build your worth in the eyes of creditors and of course begin to build a legacy for your family to carry on.
+As you build up your own portfolio of properties, both owner-occupied and investment properties, you build your worth in the eyes of creditors and of course, begin to build a legacy for your family to carry on.